 Even though fans witnessed the Endgame for a few of Earth’s Mightiest Heroes, the Earth will continue to spin on for the Marvel Cinematic Universe.
 There is no better proof than the plethora of programming scheduled for Disney’s upcoming streaming service Disney+, set for release on November 12.

 Among the new series premiering over the next few years will be Loki, starring Tom Hiddleston.
 Since his debut in 2011’s Thor, Hiddleston’s portrayal of Loki has been a core reason for the MCU’s success.
 While one can argue the God of Mischief takes center stage in any arena he enters, this new series will make it official.
 We’ve scoured anywhere and everywhere to find out everything we can about this new series.
 Here’s what we know so far.

 Loki will premiere in the spring of 2021 with six episodes.
-So far, Tom Hiddleston is the only announced cast member.
+So far, Tom Hiddleston and Sophia Di Martino are the only announced cast members.

 You will be able to access Loki on Disney+ via iOS devices, Apple TV, Android mobile, Android TV, Roku, PS4, and Xbox One.

 Wait?
 Didn’t Loki die?
 In Thor: The Dark World?
 No. He faked his death.
 Didn’t he die in Avengers: Infinity War?
 Yes, that time he died.
 Then what’s going on here?
 Well, if you walked out of Endgame crying your eyes out as many of us did, then it was probably during your ride/walk home when you blurted out, “Wait!
 Didn’t Loki take the Tesseract and disappear?
 What happened?”
 You will get your answers within this show.

 During the Marvel panel at SDCC, Hiddleston made it clear that the Loki we’re getting isn't the one who learned about redemption and loss.
 He is the Loki who just wanted to rule.